1938 New York gubernatorial election: Aftermath

 Dewey's narrow defeat in the 1938 election nevertheless immediately established him as the leader of the New York Republican Party and front-runner for the 1940 Republican presidential nomination; William Allen White compared the loss to Abraham Lincoln's defeat in the 1858 Senate election against Stephen Douglass.
 He quickly put together a campaign, but was ultimately defeated at the convention by a late surge of support for Wendell Willkie.
-Dewey would go on to win the nomination in 1944 and 1948, losing respectively to Roosevelt and Harry S. Truman in an historic upset.

-Lehman opted not to stand for re-election in 1942 and was succeeded by Dewey.
+Lehman opted not to stand for re-election in 1942 and was succeeded as governor by Dewey.
+Dewey went on to win the presidential nomination in 1944, losing to Roosevelt, and again in 1948, losing to Harry S. Truman in an historic upset.